rsyncOSX/RsyncOSXdocs/content/post/RsyncOSXDocs.md

 ## First time use

-The first time RsyncOSX starts it presents a link to [important words](/post/important/) about it.
+The first time RsyncOSX starts it presents a link to [important information](/post/important/).
 There is also info about [the latest version of rsync](/post/rsync/) to install.

 {{< image src="/images/RsyncOSX/master/start/start.png" alt="" position="center" style="border-radius: 8px;" >}}

 The error in bottom of the view is only RsyncOSX complaining about not finding the default file for stored tasks.
 The error disappears as soon as the first task is added.

-### Aborting tasks
+### Aborting a task

 Please be aware it is an external task not controlled by RsyncOSX which executes the command line tool `rsync`.
 RsyncOSX is monitoring the task for progress and termination.
-The user can abort a tasks at any time.
+The user can abort a task at any time.
 Please let the abort to finish and cleanup properly before starting a new task.
 It might take a few seconds.
 If not the apps might become unresponsive.

 One of many advantages of utilizing `rsync` is that it can restart and continue the synchronize task from where it was aborted.

-### How to verify a new task - important
+### Verify a new task

 After adding [a task](/post/addconfigurations/), a double click on the new task will execute a simulated run or what is called a `dryrun`.
 Verify the output from rsync by opening the log, top left icon in sidebar of RsyncOSX, either ahead or after the simulated run.